littlejo/cilium-eks-cookbook/install-cilium-eks-sg.md

 # Use case

-* Install eks clusters
-* Install cilium on eks clusters
-* Create a "link" between security group and network policy
+* Create a "link" between security group and network policy using cilium
+* ipam mode: eni

 # Requirements